 This section was introduced to the Bill by amendment at stage 2.
 We consider that there is a great deal of uncertainty around the current treatment of short-term lets, in particular, how the term is defined.
 City centre planning authorities in Edinburgh and Glasgow are or have taken planning enforcement action on the basis that operating a short term commercial let is a material change of use requiring an express grant of planning permission.
-The Bill does not clarify what is meant by "short-term holiday lets" other than by making two specific exclusions.
+The Bill currently does not clarify what is meant by "short-term holiday lets" other than by making two specific exclusions.
+We note that amendments have been proposed, further defining what is meant by short-term lets.
 There requires to be certainty around the definition, particularly given the potential for an individual to commit a criminal offence in the event that an enforcement notice is served and not complied with.

-We suggest that this matter merits greater consideration and consultation with stakeholders.
+We suggest that this matter merits greater consideration.
 We note the wide range of existing regimes within which short term lets may currently operate and be controlled, for example, planning, licensing, enforcement of real burdens and title conditions, and taxation, to name a few.
 If the matter is to be dealt with within the planning system, there requires to be clarity as to the basis for a planning application, for example a change of use and what factors must be taken account of in deciding if that has occurred.